Arthur F. Anton

 I try to instill in my leaders a devotion to service, rather than a devotion to self.
 That’s helped Swagelok become as strong as it is today.
 And it’s helped make us a good corporate citizen.
 Everyone on our management team gives back to the community by serving outside Swagelok.

-Personally, I’m an active board member of Forest City Enterprises Inc., The Sherwin-Williams Company, Olympic Steel and University Hospitals, where I chair the finance committee.
+Personally, I’m an active board member of The Sherwin-Williams Company, Olympic Steel and University Hospitals, where I chair the finance committee.